DenerFNGoncalves/denergoncalves.api.parking/README.md

 ```
   docker build -t parking-api .
  ```
 Image done.
-Before running it, follow the steps to run database inside docker too (if you plan to, otherwise you can skip).
+Before running it, follow the steps to run database inside docker too (if you plan to, otherwise you can skip it).

 ```sh
 docker run \